nemerosa/ontrack-jenkins-cli-pipeline/README.md

 > may cause some issues in some pipelines relying on these values, so it's not a perfect solution.

 Set the `ONTRACK_IGNORE_ERRORS` global environment variable to `true`.

+Associated steps:

+* [`ontrackCliError`](vars/ontrackCliError.md) - raises an error or logs it, depending on the global settings

 ## Failsafe